open-runtimes/examples/dart/generate-website-screenshot/README.md

 # 🖼️ Get Website Screenshot

-A Dart Cloud Function for getting website screenshot from the ScreenlyAPI.
+A Dart Cloud Function for getting website screenshot from the ScreeenlyAPI.

 _Example input:_